LibrePDF/OpenPDF/openpdf-kotlin/README.md

 This submodule makes OpenPDF more convenient and expressive for Kotlin developers by offering:

 - Extension functions for common PDF tasks
-- A lightweight Kotlin-style `PdfBuilder`
+- A lightweight Kotlin-style `PdfBuilder` for creating PDF files in Kotlin.
+- `HtmlPdfBuilder` for creating PDF files from HTML.
 - DSL-inspired document generation syntax

 Kotlin pull requests are welcome!